For more information about Meteorology, please refer to:

 The University of Oklahoma’s School of Meteorology is among the largest in the nation, with over 250 undergraduates and 100 graduate students.
 The program is ranked first in the nation in mesoscale and severe storms research and is among the top seven programs overall.
 A degree in Meteorology leads to employment opportunities in a number of areas, including the National Weather Service, industrial and commercial companies, airlines, utility and insurance companies, and all branches of the military.

 Students in this program will pursue a Bachelor of Science degree in Meteorology.
-Specific course requirements for the program are found on the program checksheet:

 - Academic Research

 - Research Companies